papr8ka/-lwjgl-basics-wiki/Textures.md

 In OpenGL, we use *textures* to store image data.
 OpenGL textures do not only store image data; they are simply float arrays stored on the GPU, e.g. useful for shadow mapping and other advanced techniques.

-The basic steps of setting up a texture are as follows:
+The basic steps of getting an image into a texture are as follows:

 1. Decode into RGBA bytes
 2. Get a new texture ID